girisagar46/girisagar46.github.io/content/articles/build-aws-codepipeline-for-cicd.md

 Slug: build-aws-codepipeline-for-cicd
 Summary: In this article, you'll learn how to setup AWS CodePipeline for Continuous Integration and Continuous Delivery (CI/CD) pipeline for your Django Application.

 > Assumption: For this tutorial, I am assuming you already have an EC2 instance where you've configured and deploy a Django application.

 In [previous tutorial](https://girisagar46.github.io/from-bitbucket-pipeline-to-aws-codecommit), you learnt about syncing your BitBucket repository to AWS CodeCommit.
 Now, since your source code is already into AWS CodeCommit, you can now setup AWS CodePipeline for CI/CD.

 ![Cover](../images/codepipeline/cover.png)

 This tutorial will be a little bit long and I will guide you to setup AWS CodePipeline for your Django application step by step with no step skipped.

-Okay, Let's begin!!
+Okay, Let's begin!

 ## Step 0 (True programmer starts counting from zero ;) )